The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Danny, the townie

 Young people arriving in Dawson during the 1970s learned what they could about the bush life.
 Many, however, focused on town life, bringing creativity and a counter-culture entrepreneurial spirit that ultimately refreshed and transformed the town’s economic and cultural life.
 While visual art was part of that process, music became the biggest contributor to an emerging Dawson culture beyond the stereotypes and gold rush ethos.
 John Steins was my window into the intimate nature of music making, different from the wildness of my drumming at Lambert’s house and the other worldly fugues and choral music I heard at Grant’s farmhouse.
 John and I spent many hours at his cabin drinking coffee (he drank it with condensed milk, and sometimes cold) and talking about the latest news and politics brought to us across the airwaves every morning by CBC’s Peter Gzowski.
 The twelve-string guitar riffs I heard him play over and over again later made their way into an amazing album called Midnight Light with Scott Sheerin, produced by the folk music icon David Essig.
-John worked with Scott and other locals in 1979 to organize and play in the first Dawson City Music Festival, described on the official website as “an intimate, two-day affair among friends, comprising a jam session on a West Dawson farm and a dance at Diamond Tooth Gerties.”
+John worked with other locals in 1979 to organize and play in the first Dawson City Music Festival, described on the official website as “an intimate, two-day affair among friends, comprising a jam session on a West Dawson farm and a dance at Diamond Tooth Gerties.”
 Dubbed by Vancouver’s Georgia Straight as “Canada’s tiny, perfect Festival,” today’s musical event has displaced the Klondike “Discovery Days” as the time and place to be in Dawson.
 It is known around the world, employs a year-round Producer, and is booked up to a year ahead.

 Creativity wedded to entrepreneurship helped transform Dawson’s tourism experience, long before the “big city” of Whitehorse eventually abandoned tired, colonial tropes like the Sourdough Festival and rebranded as Yukon Rendezvous.
 John and I were among the new entrepreneurs in town.
 For the Klondike “Discovery Days” long weekend, I sold smoked salmon sandwiches on rye bread for $2 out of a freshly painted covered wagon (without the cover) rented from the El Dorado Hotel.
 Meanwhile, down the street I was being under-cut by half by Tim Gerberding and his friends selling salmon salad sandwiches on white bread out of the back of his station wagon.
 Needless to say, I had to reduce my prices dramatically to attract clients more interested in creating a stomach base for drinking than enjoying fine cuisine, and still most of the bread went moldy.
 Such is capitalism.